logosfabula/crack-visualizer/updated_crack_meter_method.md

 - **Comparative analysis**: Compare movement patterns between floors while accounting for interpretation differences

 ## Important Notes
-- Always specify the floor level when reporting results
+- Always specify the floor level correctly when reporting results, as crack meters can have different orientations for each floor
-- Use floor-specific interpretation functions in analysis software
+- Use only normalized interpretation functions in analysis software
-- Coordinate values are mathematically consistent; only the physical interpretation changes
+- Coordinate values are mathematically consistent after normalization
-- Movement trends should be analyzed within the context of each floor's interpretation system
+- Movement trends and physical interpretation should only be analyzed within the context of normalized data